hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 4.16.0 =
+* Fixed PHP warning on installing the plugin.

 = 4.15.0 =
 * Added hCaptcha error messages to CoBlocks.
 * Added hCaptcha error messages to Spectra.